CounselBench: A Large-Scale Expert Evaluation and Adversarial Benchmarking of Large Language Models in Mental Health Question Answering: CounselBench-ADV : An Adversarial Benchmark for Surfacing LLM Failures

-While expert annotators rated LLM-generated counseling responses as generally high quality, our in-depth analysis revealed recurring issues, such as inappropriate advice or generic feedback (\S\ref{eval-llm-counseling}).
+While expert annotators rated LLM-generated responses to open-ended mental health questions as generally high quality, our in-depth analysis revealed recurring issues, such as inappropriate advice or generic feedback (\S\ref{eval-llm-counseling}).
 To probe these failure modes more systematically, we introduce \textsc{CounselBench-ADV}, an adversarial benchmark constructed by mental health professionals.

+\textbf{Identifying Fine-grained Failure Modes.} To construct a targeted adversarial benchmark, we first need to isolate the failure modes that LLMs exhibit.
+Broad categories (e.g., ``lacking personalization") from Section \ref{eval-llm-counseling} are too general.
+To enable precise probing, we conducted a deeper review of expert rationales and flagged responses to extract \textbf{ concrete failure modes}: \begin{itemize}[left=1em]